d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 with multiple jointly learned layers, each with learnable parameters.
 In the case of an image, the lowest layers might come to detect edges, colors, and textures.
-Indeed, [Krizhevski, Sutskever and Hinton, 2012](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks) designed a new variant of a convolutional neural network which achieved excellent performance in the ImageNet challenge.
+Indeed, :cite:`Krizhevsky.Sutskever.Hinton.2012` proposed a new variant of a convolutional neural network which achieved excellent performance in the ImageNet challenge.

 Interestingly in the lowest layers of the network,